tc39/notes/es7/2015-11/nov-18.md

 MM: these is no reason to give it a global name

-DD: TC39 believes the global isn’t a mess already
+DD: TC39 believes the global isn't a mess already

 MM: well, because of this, we should take extra care.
 We should not contribute to the problem